proemmer/Basel/README.md

 ##SliderCtrl

-Is an Powerpoint AddIn which opens an REST Interface to control the presentation remotely.
+Is a Powerpoint AddIn which opens an REST interface to control the presentation remotely.
 This is used py the sample app to use gestures to control a presentration.

 ```c#
     public partial class ThisAddIn